 My name is Tobias Ide.
 I am coordinating the Research Field Peace and Conflict at the Georg Eckert Institute of International Textbook Research.
 At the moment, I am on leave for a Research Fellowship at the University of Melbourne.
 My research interests include the links between climate change, natural disasters, resouce scarcity and conflict, dynamics of environmental peacebuilding and peacemaking, and environmental discourses.
 I conducted fieldwork in Israel and Palestine.

-I am Jan Sändig.
-I am a research fellow working on local and transnational mobilizations against Land Grabbing at the Collaborative Research Center “Threatened Order – Societies under Stress” (CRC 923), University of Tübingen.
+I am Jan Sändig, working as a research fellow on local and transnational mobilizations against Land Grabbing at the Collaborative Research Center “Threatened Order – Societies under Stress” (CRC 923), University of Tübingen.
 My research interests are on intra-state armed conflict (civil war, terrorism, ethnic and religious violence), non-violent contention and social movements, development cooperation, and Peace-Building.
 I am focusing mostly on Subsaharan Africa.
 Also, I am the webmaster of the R&C blog.